Style & Appearance

 Furthermore, you can feel the benefits of the wholecut lining as well as the suede back that’s quite soft against the heel.

-However, this seems to be a one-off as I found the US 9 Leonard monk strap to be quite cosy.
+However, this seems to be a one-off as I found the US 9 size for the Beckett Simonon Leonard monk strap to be quite cosy.

 Dress Code & Formality

 Wholecut shoes are an interesting breed when it comes to their formality.
-As you’ll learn in our shoe formality guide the general rule states that a shoe becomes more casual with the presence of ornamentation.
+As you may already know, the general rule states that a shoe becomes more casual with the presence of ornamentation.

 For instance, a typical brogue is often regarded as a particularly casual style of dress shoe.
 Meanwhile, Oxfords feature fewer details and are quite formal.
 Between that and the closed throat lacing system, wholecuts should be particularly formal.

-As such, a pair of tan wholecuts are considered to be particularly casual, which is precisely why I wanted them in this colour.
-Rather than a business professional dress shoe, I more business casual to wear when letting my hair down.
+As such, a pair of tan wholecuts are considered to be particularly casual, which is precisely why I wanted them in this color.
+Rather than a business professional dress shoe, I preferred a business casual aesthetic to wear when letting my hair down.

 Furthermore, formality is a fickle creature and is often subject to seasonal changes.
 In the cold and milder months, the tan wholecuts are quite casual.
 However, formality standards tend to relax during the summer period.

 Consequently, the wholecuts will become much more versatile during the warm season and so I look forward to sporting them with a khaki summer suit in linen.
-Perhaps I should embrace my inner Sperratuza and where them sockless?
+Perhaps I should embrace my inner Sprezzatura and wear them sockless?

 Presentation & Value For Money

-As explained in our previous monk strap review, the shoes are supplied with foam inserts as well as a dust bags and a booklet.
+As explained in our previous monk strap review, Beckett Simonon shoes are supplied with foam inserts as well as dust bags and a booklet.
 However, it would appear that laced shoes also come with spare laces!

 A thoughtful and unexpected touch, I appreciated the addition as I have a nasty tendency of snapping mine yet never replacing them!

-Again, like the monk straps, the Valencia wholecut shoes come with a booklet that covers much of what we explore in our full brand guide.
-Yet my favourite addition is the information sheet that’s stuck on the underside of the lid where you’ll learn about the materials as well as other details about your shoes.
+Again, like the monk straps, the Valencia wholecut shoes come with a booklet that covers the brand’s ethical production practices.
+Yet my favorite addition is the information sheet that’s stuck on the underside of the lid where you’ll learn about the materials as well as other details about your shoes.

-I realise that I already clamoured about it earlier but we usually reserve this space for exploring a product’s value for money.
+I realize that I already clamored about it earlier but we usually reserve this space for exploring a product’s value for money.
 Not one to sway from tradition, let’s cover it again!

 After all, the value for money is what gives Beckett Simonon such an edge over its contemporaries.
 Indeed, their group Made-to-Order model means that you’ll have to wait 8 to 10 weeks for the shoes to be manufactured.

-However, they’re a handmade full-grain calfskin Blake stitched dress shoe for only $200.
+However, they’re handmade full-grain calfskin Blake stitched dress shoes at a very competitive price.
 We’re not aware of other brands that offer such quality at this price point.

 In fact, the brand resonated with us so much to such an extent that when we reached out to them, they gave us an exclusive discount code for our readers.
-As such, you can get a further 20% off your order when you use our our exclusive “BU20” code during checkout.
+As such, you can get a further 20% off your order when you use our exclusive “BU20” code during checkout, leaving the total price for these at $175.20.

 Having opened this review with a question, this would be the moment where I would answer it.
 However, looking back, it would appear that I already did on several occasions.